What is workplace bullying?

 The Fair Work Commission will issue such an order following a conference or formal hearing.
 Compensation is not awarded, rather, the Commission’s aim is to allow for the worker to continue working at the workplace free from the conduct which constitutes bullying or harassment.

-Agreements facilitated by the of the Queensland Anti-Discrimination Commission
+Agreements facilitated by the Queensland Anti-Discrimination Commission

 In the event that you have been bullied in the workplace as a result of: